-Marc is able to provide counseling in both English and Spanish.
-Along with his work at North Brooklyn MFT, Marc is a bilingual family specialist for a leading non-for-profit organization in Nassau County, where he provides case management and clinical interventions to the Spanish-speaking population of Long Island.
+He is able to provide counseling in both English and Spanish.
+Along with his work at North Brooklyn MFT, Marc works in the not-for-profit sector on Long Island, where he operates a couples and family therapy practice called Family First.

 Stephanie Vigoya, LMHC

 Stephanie is passionate about helping individuals, families, and couples create positive shifts in their lives.
 Her relational approach creates a safe environment to begin a process of self-exploration & personal growth.
-She uses evidenced based practices to help clients develop a deeper understanding and meaning around their experiences.
-As a result, goals are developed; barriers are surpassed; and strengths are heightened to support the changes they envision.
+She uses evidence-based practices to help clients develop a deeper understanding and meaning around their experiences.
+As a result, goals are developed; barriers are surpassed, and strengths are heightened to support the changes they envision.

 Stephanie is a bilingual therapist where she can provide therapy in both English and Spanish.